DataFire/Integrations/integrations/generated/amazonaws_ec2/README.md

 ## Description

-<fullname>Amazon Elastic Compute Cloud</fullname> <p>Amazon Elastic Compute Cloud (Amazon EC2) provides resizable computing capacity in the Amazon Web Services (AWS) cloud.
-Using Amazon EC2 eliminates your need to invest in hardware up front, so you can develop and deploy applications faster.</p>
+<fullname>Amazon Elastic Compute Cloud</fullname> <p>Amazon Elastic Compute Cloud (Amazon EC2) provides resizable computing capacity in the AWS Cloud.
+Using Amazon EC2 eliminates the need to invest in hardware up front, so you can develop and deploy applications faster.</p>

 ## Actions